 The Kelowna Fire Department administers the Central Okanagan Regional Emergency Plan.
-The program supports all local governments including Kelowna, Lake Country, Peachland, West Kelowna, Westbank First Nations and the Regional District of the Central Okanagan (RDCO).
+The plan supports all local governments including Kelowna, Lake Country, Peachland, West Kelowna, Westbank First Nations and the Regional District of the Central Okanagan (RDCO).

 The plan is designed to:

-- Assist emergency personnel in responding quickly and effectively to potential disasters such as wildfires, landslides, major storms, chemical spills, floods, plane crashes, or earthquakes;
+- Assist emergency personnel in responding quickly and effectively to potential disasters such as wildfires, landslides, major storms, chemical spills, floods, plane crashes, or earthquakes

 - Provide guidelines for recovery after an emergency.

-The emergency program is supported by volunteers in our local Emergency Social Services program.
+The emergency program is supported by volunteers in our local emergency social services program.
 These volunteers provide support to people displaced by emergencies and are a critical asset to our community’s response.

 There are other volunteers involved with program, including members of Orchard City Amateur Radio Club or one of the many other supporting organizations in our community that step up to help in times of need.